Señorita Panamá 1990

-Señorita Panamá 1990 the 8th Señorita Panamá pageant and 25th celebration of the Miss Panamá contest (1987 mark the 24th and last edition), also this year marked the debut of the Miss Universe License in the hands of RPC Channel 4, and unify the event which created the slogan "Three Crowns for Three Beauties".
+Señorita Panamá 1990 the 8th Señorita Panamá pageant and 25th celebration of the Miss Panamá contest (1987 mark the 24th and last edition), also this year marked the debut of the Miss Universe License in the hands of RPC Channel 4, and unified the event which created the slogan "Three Crowns for Three Beauties".
 Señorita Panamá used to send the winner to Miss World, but starting in 1990 the winners would go to Miss Universe, Miss World and Miss Hispanidad respectively.
 It was also the first edition held after the Panama Invasion, when the economic and political situation in the country had a positive shift.

 The political turmoil in Panama caused an absence of three years in the Miss Universe pageant from 1988 to 1990.
 No Panamanian queens participated during these years.

-The event was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama city, Panama, on August, 1990.
-After weeks of events.
-The winner of the pageant was Liz Michelle De León.
+The event was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, in August, 1990, after weeks of events.
+The winner of the pageant was Liz De León.